ValerieMauduit/AoC2022/README.md

 ### Day 2 - Rock Paper Scissors

 I hesitated: should I rename ABC and XYZ to rock-paper-scissor, to really understand what are the fight?
-Should I at least remane XYZ to ABC?
+Should I at least rename XYZ to ABC?
 Finally, I decided to create a map saying for each letter which letter it beats, eith ABC and XYZ letters.

 ### Day 3 - Rucksack Reorganization